harplife/zettelkasten/study_LearnOpenGL.md

 - Finally, the coordinates are mapped to Screen Space, where the Clip Coordinates are transformed to the range defined by `glViewport` (the window size).

 ### Projection
-- Projection is a process of converting 3D
+- Projection is a process of converting 3D coordinates to 2D coordinates.

 ## Camera